Medication Search: Apo-Bromocriptine

 What form(s) does this medication come in?

-Each white, oval-shaped, scored tablet, engraved "APO 2.5", contains bromocriptine 2.5 mg (as mesylate).
+Each white, oval-shaped, scored tablet, engraved "2.5", contains bromocriptine 2.5 mg (as mesylate).
 Nonmedicinal ingredients: croscarmellose sodium, lactose, magnesium stearate, and microcrystalline cellulose.

-Each white and caramel No. 4, opaque capsule, imprinted "APO 5", contains bromocriptine 5 mg (as mesylate).
-Nonmedicinal ingredients: cornstarch, lactose, stearic acid, and talc; capsule shell: gelatin, red iron oxide, silicon dioxide, sodium lauryl sulfate, titanium dioxide, and yellow iron oxide; edible black ink: D&C Yellow No. 10 Aluminum Lake, FD&C Blue No. 1 Aluminum Lake, FD&C Blue No. 2 Aluminum Lake, FD&C Red No. 40 Aluminum Lake, n-butyl alcohol, pharmaceutical glaze, propylene glycol, SDA-3A alcohol, and synthetic black iron oxide.
+Each white and caramel No. 4, opaque capsule, imprinted "5", contains bromocriptine 5 mg (as mesylate).
+Nonmedicinal ingredients: cornstarch, lactose, and stearic acid.; capsule shell: gelatin, red iron oxide, silicon dioxide, sodium lauryl sulfate, titanium dioxide, and yellow iron oxide.

 How should I use this medication?